chrisridge/NewProject/README.md

 # New Project - Bolierplate
-Default structure and files for new projects
+Default structure and assets for new projects

 ## Getting started
 1. Run "npm install" from the tools folder.